Get involved via partner organisations

 Many of our partner organisations also welcome participation from the public and offer their own routes in which to do this.
 Here are a few ways you can help improve healthcare services with organisations that are independent from the ICB.

-Most GP surgeries work alongside a Patient Participation Group (PPG).
-This is the name for a group of people who are registered with a GP practice, and who have volunteered to work with the practice to help influence decisions and priorities within the practice.
-This usually includes feeding back patient experience to help the practice improve the ways that they work with their patients.
-They are sometimes referred to as Patient Reference Groups.
+Most GP surgeries have a patient participation group (PPG).
+This is a group of people who are registered with a GP practice and who have volunteered to work with the practice to represent patients.

 The work of Patient Participation Groups